cccbr/runningatower/content/docs/finance/_index.md

 *Figure 1: Waiting for the wedding party*

-In the *[Church of England](../glossary/#church-of-england)*, the fees for wedding ringing are normally set by the *[PCC](../glossary/#pcc)*, preferably in consultation with the ringers at the AGM.
+In the [Church of England](../glossary/#church-of-england), the fees for wedding ringing are normally set by the *[PCC](../glossary/#pcc)*, preferably in consultation with the ringers at the AGM.
 These should reflect whether ringing is:

 - Before and/or after the wedding.